8bitgentleman/8bitgentleman.github.io/content/NOW.md

 ### Sprint 2023

 - Fucked off to [[New Zealand Trip|New Zealand]] for ~2 months work & travel.
-I didn't realize it at the time but it was very much a reaction to the terrible work project™ of 2022
+I didn't realize it at the time but it was very much a reaction to the terrible-work-project™ of 2022